LIFE STORY

 Ignoring History

-This determination to ignore the role, even the existence it would seem, of Zhou Enlai’s pingpong diplomacy has had another unfortunate result – namely the failure of researchers into Australia’s diplomatic history to realise that Canberra was to the right even of the US in its fear and hostility to China.
+This determination to ignore the role, even the existence it would seem, of Zhou Enlai’s role has had another unfortunate result – namely the failure of researchers into Australia’s diplomatic history to realise that Canberra was to the right even of the US in its fear and hostility to China.

 The attempt to prevent a table tennis team from going to China by arranging a Taiwan tour when the US was going out of its way to open relations with Bejing matched what I had discovered earlier over Vietnam, namely that Canberra was also to the right of the US on the question of military intervention in Indochina.